 We have proposed our own solutions to this problem, mainly EMF Views (a view mechanism to integrate heterogeneous models) but also, the simpler (and therefore, less expressive) EMF Profiles and EMF Facet approaches.

-But many other exist.
+But many others exist.
 In fact, we have identified 16 tools to create model views.
 For the creation of this catalog of view modeling approaches we have conducted a literature review on this topic.
-This survey has been performed by Hugo Bruneliere , Erik Burger, Manuel Wimmer and myself and published in the SoSyM journal: “A feature-based survey of model view approaches” .
+This survey has been performed by Hugo Bruneliere , Erik Burger, Manuel Wimmer and myself and published in the SoSyM journal: “A feature-based survey of model view approaches” (read it for free here).

 We expect this work to be helpful to both current and potential future users and developers of model view techniques, as well as to any person generally interested in model-based software and systems engineering.